-If a prize had to be awarded for the bias that distorts our thinking the most, it should undoubtedly be awarded to the confirmation bias.
+If a prize were to be awarded to the bias that distorts our thinking most effectively, it would undoubtedly be granted to the confirmation bias.
 The confirmation bias selectively suppresses everything that could contradict our beliefs and opinions.
-We are blind to counterarguments and see confirmation everywhere.
-It predisposes us to seek, observe, remember and interpret information in such a way that it reinforces our pre-established point of views.
-Because the confirmation bias makes us see and retain confirming information while filtering out the counterevidence, it leads to another bias: the overconfidence bias.
-The fact that we (grossly) overestimate the probability that we are right (since we miss all the counterevidence).
+We are blind to counterarguments and see confirmation for our own convictions all around us.
+It predisposes us to seek, observe, remember, and interpret information in such a way that it reinforces our pre-established points of view.
+Because the confirmation bias makes us see and retain affirmative information, whilst filtering out the counterevidence, it creates another bias: the overconfidence bias, referring to our own tendency to (grossly) overestimate the odds that we are right (since we overlook or ignore the counterevidence).

-Interesting research done in the 1970s clearly revealed our confirmation bias (Lord et al 1979).
-The experimenters presented a number of studies on the relationship between the death penalty and crime rate to a group of people.
-Half the people in the group supported the death penalty, the other half was opposed to it.
-The studies – which were fictional but the participants were not aware of this – contradicted each other.
-Some studies concluded that crime is decreasing with the introduction of the death penalty and other studies indicated that there was no link between crime rate and the death penalty.
-One would expect that most of the participants would be more nuanced on the issue (because no unambiguous conclusion emerges from the studies).
+Interesting research conducted in the 1970s clearly reveals such a confirmation bias (Lord et al, 1979).
+Scholars presented numerous studies on the relationship between the death penalty and crime rates to a group of people.
+Half of the group supported the death penalty, the other half was opposed to it.
+The studies – which were fictional, but without participants being aware thereof – contradicted each other.
+Some studies concluded that crime was decreasing with the introduction of the death penalty, whilst other studies indicated that there was no link between crime rates and the death penalty.
+One would expect that most of the participants would take a more nuanced stance regarding the issue (since no univocal conclusion emerges from the studies).
 However, the opposite turned out to be the case.
-Not only did all participants stick to their points of view, they did so with (even) more conviction!
+Not only did all participants stick to their points of view, but they did so with (even) more conviction!

-They invariably estimated that the studies supporting their position (for proponents of the death penalty: a negative correlation between introducing death penalty and crime, for opponents a lack of correlation) were better studies than the ones contradicting their view (they only saw flaws in the latter and interpreted ambiguous information in favor of their opinion – see the ‘belief bias’ in the appendix).
-This kind of research also shows that the confirmation bias increases in strength when one is emotionally involved.
+Participants invariably estimated that the studies supporting their position (for proponents of the death penalty: a negative correlation between introducing death penalty and crime, for opponents a lack of such a correlation) were better than the studies contradicting their views (they only saw flaws in the latter and interpreted ambiguous information in favor of their opinion – fore more on this subject, see the ‘belief bias’ in the appendix).
+This kind of research also shows that the confirmation bias gains force when one is emotionally involved.

 Emotion

-This brings us to another illustrious distorter of truth: emotion.
-We are not dispassionate robots objectively analyzing the world, but hot-headed primates who see the world through a specter of emotions.
-The reason that natural selection has provided us with emotions in addition to information processing is simple: natural selection is only interested in actions (that are conducive to survival and reproduction).
-In order to induce an organism to act you need two things: a belief (the result of information processing) and a desire (the result of emotions or feelings).
+Here, then, we find another iprominent distorter of truth: emotion.
+We are not unfeeling robots objectively analyzing the world, but hot-headed primates who see the world through a prism of emotions.
+The reason that natural selection has provided us with emotions in addition to information processing is simple: natural selection is only interested in actions (that are conducive to survival and reproduction); And in order to induce an organism to act you need two things: a belief (the result of information processing) and a desire (the result of emotions or feelings).
 For example, I am encouraged to open the refrigerator and get something out of it (action) because I know that there is food in there (information processing) and because I am hungry (feeling).
-The affective component is the driving factor of action, the cognitive component (information processing) is the guiding factor.
-But the two components are not completely separate from each other.
+The affective component is the driving factor of action, and the cognitive component (information processing) is the guiding factor.
+But the two components are not separate from each other.
 The affective, in particular, influences the cognitive.
-That is known as the 'affect heuristic'.
+This is known as the 'affect heuristic'.